elsevierlabs-os/clip-image-search/README.md

 # clip-image-search

-Fine-tuning OpenAI CLIP Model for Image Search on medical images
+Fine-tuning OpenAI CLIP Model for Image Search on medical images.

+_**PLEASE NOTE**: The code in this repository is being provided as-is without any warranty of any kind.
+While efforts have been made to ensure that the instructions are accurate, some of the underlying software libraries move on a fast update cycle and may have changed, and as a result the code may neither be installable or executable.
+It is being provided for study purposes only._

 * [Motivation](#motivation)
 * [Applications](#applications)